Michigan State Fair: History

 The Great Lakes State Fair took place August 31 through September 3, 2012, at the Suburban Collection Showplace in the Detroit suburb of Novi.

 In 2013, Fifth Third Bank became the name sponsor, so the event was called the Fifth Third Bank Michigan State Fair, again held in Novi at the Suburban Collection Showplace.
 Organizing the fair was taken over by Michigan State Fair LLC.

-Seven years later, a virtual fair was held as live shows and other events were canceled due to the COVID-19 pandemic.
+Seven years later, a virtual fair was held for the Livestock & Agricultural Exhibitors to showcase, as the overall event was canceled due to the COVID-19 pandemic.

+Today, the Michigan State Fair continues to be held annually in Novi at the Vibe Credit Union Showplace as a privately operated event with no taxpayer funding.
+The Fair is made possible through admissions, partnerships, and the generous support of corporate and local sponsors.
+Over the years, major partners have included Fifth Third Bank, Ram Trucks, Henry Ford Health, and HAP, among others.
+Their support has helped the Michigan State Fair continue its longstanding traditions while growing and evolving for future generations.

 Incidents

 On August 31, 2024, a teenager was killed, and a second was injured, when shot in a parking lot outside the fair.
 Police say the attack is related to an argument that had been occurring during the week.